rtviii/riboxyz/notes/factors.md

 The physiological significance of phosphorylated EF-G still needs to be elucidated.
-The molecular mechanism of how ADP-ribosylation impairs the function of eEF2 has not been fully elucidated EF4 may contribute to the cell survival under adverse conditions, but the physiological role of the protein remains unclear.
+The molecular mechanism of how ADP-ribosylation impairs the function of eEF2 has not been fully elucidated EF4 may contribute to the cell survival under adverse conditions, but the physiological

+# Assembly actors
+role of the protein remains unclear.
+[ Emerging Quantitative Biochemical, Structural and Biophysical Methods...
+Dus & Gor, Biomolecules 2023]

+- rrnTAC

+# WTH is:

+- plasmid
+- pseudouridinylations
+- methylation
+- CP central proturberance
+- chaperones and their mediation of rna folding
+- does "co-transcriptional" mean "simultaneously with transcription"?

+- how's transcription elongation different from translation-elongation?

+- is the nomenclature for domains and helices fully specified?

+    Switch 1 domain doesn't have a single specific nucleotide sequence, its location is determined by its structural characteristics and interactions within the ribosome.